Bedford County Pink Ribbon Fund Announces Support Group

 They stood in the storm, and when the winds came, they shifted their sails.

 From the inception of the Bedford County Pink Ribbon Fund, organizers have dreamed of bringing a support group to Bedford in support of breast cancer patients.
 We are pleased to announce that a peer-led support group has begun meeting monthly in 2020.

-The first meeting is scheduled for Wednesday, January 29th, 6:00-7:30 p.m. at Everett Church of the brethren.
-Refreshments will be served.
 The Bedford County Pink Ribbon Fund hopes that support group meetings will allow those dealing with the challenges of breast cancer to hear from speakers with valuable knowledge to share concerning relevant topics.
 Attendees will be invited to share their experiences and feelings for their own benefit and that of fellow attendees.
 Refreshments will be provided for in-person meetings.